NJohnsonJ/calcutron/README.md

 # CALCUTRON

-> COWER BEFORE THE MIGHTY CALCUTRON.
+`COWER BEFORE THE MIGHTY CALCUTRON, THE WORLD'S SMARTEST CALCULATOR.`

 Calcutron is a basic web app that parses mathematical input and evalutes the expression.
-The results are shared across sessions and appear in realtime. strong>a href="https://sezzle-calcutron.web.app/">Try it out.</a>
+The results are shared across sessions and appear in realtime.
+<a href="https://sezzle-calcutron.web.app/">Try it out.</a>

 ## Stack